Search

 Staying the course with investments designed for the long-term ups and downs of the market may be better than limiting your holdings to cash.
 That's because long-run returns on more volatile assets tend to be better than the interest you can earn on cash.
 For example, the historical average return of the S&P 500 is a little over 10%.

-Tipping point: The risks of holding too much cash
+What are the risks of holding too much cash?

-Even though cash investments can provide stability and a sense of security, they aren't without potential risks.
-These are the key drawbacks:
+Even though cash investments can provide stability and a sense of security, you need to be aware of how these drawbacks may affect you:

 • Regardless of how high interest rates are, liquid cash investments are not likely to perform as well as other investments over a long time.
 Most people need some of the growth that equity investments can provide to reach their savings goals or ensure their portfolio lasts throughout retirement.